RifeLab/lab-manual/manuscript.md

 #### Calendars
 The lab has a shared calendars with activities relevant for the entire lab.
-This calendar is used to keep track of lab events, lab meetings, travel schedules, and birthdays!
+This calendar is used to keep track of lab events, lab meetings, travel schedules, and birthdays.

 #### Box
 The lab has a shared Box folder that is used to store large amounts of experimental data.